filipakkad/cd/src/contents/comment-1.md

 **That's one of the most exciting parts of the offer!**

-I can't wait to support but also learn from other peole! 🚀
+And I can't wait to share my experience but also learn from other people! 🚀